loopbackio/loopback.io/pages/en/lb3/Embedded-models-and-relations.md

 ## EmbedsMany

 Use an embedsMany relation to indicate that a model can embed many instances of another model.
-For example, a Customer can have multiple email addresses and each email address is a complex object that contains label and address.
+For example, a Customer can have multiple email addresses in an `emailList` property whose value is an array of objects; and each element in the array is an object with label and address properties.

 {% include code-caption.html content="Sample model instance with many embedded models" %}
 ```javascript